28 Feb How Long Does an Oxycontin (Oxycodone) High Last?

 Smoking Oxycontin has a similar effect to heroin as the chemicals go straight to the brain.
 The effects last between 4 – 6 hours.
 Because this method’s effects are similar to that of heroin, users can become quickly addicted.
 Smoking is one of the most popular ways users get an OxyContin high.
 In addition to the chemical-laced filling of the oxy pills, smoke can also damage lungs and cause infections.

 Upon quitting OxyContin, the body will be used to oxycodone existing in the bloodstream.
 As a result, the body will still try to compensate for the increased dopamine.
 Even if no pain was present before taking the pill, users will notice the pill’s negative impacts on the body once it leaves their system.
-This can result in sever back pain, joint pain, bone pain and other severe long-term health issues.
+This can result in severe back pain, joint pain, bone pain and other severe long-term health issues.
 The longer OxyContin is used, the more extensive the body will deteriorate.
 Because the drug affects all systems of the body damage is not limited to one part of the body.
 Habitual use of opioids can result in withdrawal.
 OxyContin is known for causing “flu-like symptoms” when the user stops taking it.
-If users experience any of the following symptoms their body is addicted to the drug and help should be sought out as soon as possible:
+If users experience any of the following symptoms their body is addicted to the drug and help should be sought out from a treatment center as soon as possible:

 - Continuous pain in abdomen